 Technology-driven railway inspections

-The automated Corridor data platform offers faster, more accurate results, which enable:
+The automated Cordel data platform offers faster, more accurate results, which enable:

 - Improved rail worker and rail customer safety

 - Enhanced data-driven decision-making

 The platform improves the network’s ability to inspect and monitor assets by taking advantage of modern technologies such as NextCore LiDAR, GPS positioning, and artificial intelligence (AI).
 This enables networks to implement more resilient timetables and maintenance programmes.

 The primary components of the platform ensure bespoke deployments to solve specific railway engineering problems.

 Cordel’s low-cost, miniaturised hardware systems can be installed on board in-service trains, diagnostic services, hi-rails and stationary installations (gantries and CCTV).

 Utilising LiDAR, high-resolution imagery, tactical grade GNSS (GPS) positioning data and inertial navigation systems (INS), our clients can combine these data sources to capture network condition regularly and accurately while creating a dynamic digital twin of the rail network.